sara141/NASA-Explorer-Api/README.md

 - If the api returns an error message, an appropriate error should be displayed to the user.
 - Each asteroid should be represented on the page with its relevant information
 - Each asteroid is represented on the page in it's own box. (see diagram)
+- The image used should be the same image for every box and is included in this repo as `astro.png`
+- The background of each asteroid box should be black.
 - The page should show two asteroids on each row. (see diagram)
 - If an asteroid is potentially hazardous to Earth, its background should be blinking red
 - For each asteroid, the following information should be displayed: